MartinALund/StudyFolder/README.md

 # StudyFolder

-One of my first functional programs which i could use my self.
-First created summer 2017, heavily updated 18/02-2018.
+One of my first functional programs which i could use myself.
+First created in january 2017, heavily updated 18/02-2018.

 ## What is it about?

 The program is a very simple folder management program.
-It is designed for school
+It is designed for school usage

 You get to choose the following:

 - Where do you want the folder to be made
-- Which semester do you need, and which courses do you have on that semester
+- Which semester do you need
+- Which courses do you have on that semester

 The program will then create the folders you requested with 7 subfolders.